International Law Commission: Origin

 Pursuant to this provision, on December 11, 1946, the General Assembly passed Resolution 94, which called to establish a committee of legal experts to make recommendations to the UN Secretary-General on the ways the General Assembly could encourage the progressive development of international law and its codification.
 The committee of experts consisted of 17 members and convened from May 12 to June 17, 1947.
 It recommended to establish a permanent UN commission to promote these objectives.

 On November 21, 1947, the UN General Assembly passed Resolution 174, which provided for the creation of an "International Law Commission" in order to fulfill the obligations of the Charter.
-To the resolution was attached the statute of the Commission, which defined its purposes as being:
+To the resolution was attached the statute of the Commission, which defined its purposes as: